software-engineering-amsterdam/ST2017_WG_13/Members/11721677-PaulSpencer/4/Exercise_2.md

 +++ OK, passed 100 tests.

 ### Generate (Set Int) with QuickCheck
 Implementing `Arbirary` for `Set a` has two major disadvantages.
 Firstly, and most importantly to this exercise, it could be argued that this is not what was asked for.
-The Question asks us to use QuickCheck to test this datatype, and to an extent we are checking `Set a` and not `Set Int`.
+The question asks us to use QuickCheck to test this datatype, and to an extent we are testing `Set a` and not `Set Int`.
 Secondly, and more importantly for us, by only testing `Set a` we cede control of the generation of data points to that that can be generated for data types that implement `Ord`.
-This means that the above test results, which are created by the default implementation of `Arbitrary Int` when generated within `vector`.
+This means that the test results on `Set a`, which are in turn created by the default implementation of `Arbitrary Int` when generated from the `vector` function.
+This causes, for some reason, only numbers between -99 and +99.
+We wanted to test more numbers.
+As the `a` in `Set a` refers to types that implement `Ord` we would only be to add a generator that created items that were `Ord` in the `arbitary` function of `Arbitrary (Set a)`.
+If we want to create our own generator that is `Int` specific, we will have to implement `Arbitrary (Set Int)`.

 It is not posible to create an `Arbitrary (Set Int)` implementation without using `{-# LANGUAGE FlexibleInstances #-}` GHC language extension.
 As this would affect portablity of the code to other compilers, we chose to instead use `newtype` to wrap `Set Int`: